 Russian Cuisine: We accept freelance submissions for this department.

 Feature Articles: This is where most freelance work in our magazine is published.
 Each issue of the magazine has 4-5 feature articles, usually between 2000 and 5000 words in length, with 6-10 photos.

-Travel Articles: Often, one of the feature stories will be a travel journal type of story, which allows use of first person and freer narrative forms than might be typical for a issue- or history-focused feature article.
+Travel Articles: Often, one of the feature stories will be a travel journal type of story, which allows the use of first-person and freer narrative forms than might be typical for an issue- or history-focused feature article.